Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-⇔ and the mute tongue will sing,
+⇔ and the tongue of the mute will sing joyfully.

-⇔ and streams in the Arabah.
+⇔ and streams, in the Arabah.

 BSBThen the lame will leap like a deer